oneeve8/kobble-data/content/Githubsupport.md

 Here is what I suggest:

-(Assuming you are going to charge for either a free or pub The free version of Kobble saves all data on your local device.
+(Assuming you are going to charge for either a free or public github account because that enables sharing, I would word it like this:)

+The free version of Kobble saves all data on your local device.

 If you opt to purchase GitHub support, you will enable sharing in Kobble, and all of your data will be stored in GitHub.